 The Board recognizes that individuals should limit the number of boards on which they serve so that they can give proper attention to each board responsibility.
 It is the sense of the Board that non-employee, independent directors should not serve on more than four other boards of publicly traded companies (excluding non-profits and subsidiaries) unless the Board determines that such service will not impair the ability of such director to effectively perform the director's obligations as a director of the Company.
-In the event that a director wishes to join the board of another company, it is expected that the director of the Board, of his or her intention.
+In the event that a director wishes to join the board of another company, it is expected that the director will advise the Chairman of the Board, or if there is no Chairman of the Board, the Lead Director of the Board, of his or her intention.
 The Chairman of the Board or Lead Director of the Board, as the case may be, will then consult with the Governance Committee regarding whether the new commitment will allow the director to continue to fulfill his or her obligations to the Company.
 It is expected that a director will refrain from serving as a director, officer, employee or consultant with any competitive business during service with the Company and for three years or for a reasonable period of time, as determined by the Board of Directors, after service with the Company ends.